top of page

 What to avoid

-Look for trees that have multiple good strong laterals (leaders).
-The wood should look hydrated and a healthy colour with plenty of plump fuzzy little buds along the stems.
+When selecting your trees, look for ones with multiple strong, healthy laterals (side branches).
+The wood should appear hydrated and have a healthy colour, with plenty of plump, fuzzy little buds along the stems.

-Most trees come from the growers with their roots packed in damp wood shavings or sawdust and wrapped in plastic to preserve them.
+Most bare root trees arrive from the growers with their roots packed in damp wood shavings or sawdust, wrapped in plastic to keep them damp.

 Pruning

-If you're not confident or unsure how to do this yourself, ask the qualified horticulturist when you purchase your trees to do this for you.
+If you're unsure or not confident in doing this yourself, ask the qualified horticulturist when you purchase your trees to do this for you.
+(This is what I love being able to help you with).

 Planting preparation

-While preparing the hole give your tree a soak in a solution of Seasol in water.
+While you're preparing the planting hole, give your tree a soak in a solution of Seasol in water.

-Seasol Health Treatment is a seaweed enriched health tonic that helps to boost a plants immune system, stimulate root growth and help overcome transplant shock.
+Seasol Health Treatment is a seaweed enriched tonic that boosts a plant's immune system, stimulate root growth, and help reduce transplant shock.

 Support